umanovskis/baremetal-arm/doc/08_scheduling.md

 One example of an expensive, irrecoverable overflow bug is the NASA spacecraft *Deep Impact*.
 After more than eight years in space, and multiple significant accomplishments including excavating a comet, *Deep Impact* suddenly lost contact with Earth.
 That was due to a 32-bit timer overflowing and causing the onboard computers to continuously reboot.

 Overflow bugs can go unnoticed for many years.
 The binary search algorithm, which is very widely used, is often implemented incorrectly due to an overflow bug, and that bug was not noticed for two decades, in which it even made its way into the Java language's standard library.

+## Scheduler types

+A scheduler is responsible for allocating necessary resources to do some work.
+To make various bits of code run on a schedule, CPU time is the resource to be allocated, and the various tasks comprise work.
+Different types of schedulers and different scheduling algorithms exist, with a specific choice depending on the use case and the system's constraints.

+One useful concept to understand is that of *real-time systems*.
+Such a system has constraints, or *deadlines*, on some timings, and these deadlines are expressed in specific time measurements.
+A "fast response" isn't specific, "response within 2 milliseconds" is.
+Further, a real-time system is said to be *hard real-time* if it cannot be allowed to miss any deadlines at all, that is, a single missed deadline constitutes a system failure.
+Real-time systems are commonly found in embedded systems controlling aircraft, cars, industrial or medical equipment, and so on.By contrast, most consumer-oriented software isn't real-time.

+A real-time system requires a scheduler that can guarantee adherence to the required deadlines.
+Such systems will typically run a real-time operating system (RTOS) which provides the necessary scheduling support.
+We're not dealing with real-time constraints, and we're not writing an operating system, so putting RTOS aside, there are two classes of schedulers to consider.

+*Cooperative schedulers* provide *cooperative (or non-preemptive) multitasking*.
+In this case, every task is allowed to run until it returns control to the scheduler, at which point the scheduler can start another task.
+Cooperative scedulers are easy to implement, but their major downside is relying on each task to make reasonable use of CPU resources.
+A poorly-written task can cause the entire system to slow down or even hang entirely.
+Implementing individual tasks is also simpler in the cooperative case - the task can assume that it will not be interrupted, and will instead run from start to finish.

+Cooperative scheduling is fairly common in low-resource embedded systems, and the implementation only requires that some kind of system-wide time exists.

+*Preemptive schedulers* use interrupts to *preempt*, or suspend, a task and hand control over to another task.
+This ensures that one task is not able to hang the entire system, or just take too long before letting other tasks run.
+Such schedulers implement some kind of algorithm for choosing when to interrupt a task and what task to execute next, and implementing actual preemption is another challenge.

+## Cooperative scheduler